 When a serious incident of disruptive behavior occurs in the classroom, any academic building, or on the campus, University Police should be contacted immediately by calling (631) 632-3333.

-Classroom disruption by students constitutes a serious breach of University behavioral expectations described in the University Student Conduct Code.
+Classroom disruption by students constitutes a serious breach of university behavioral expectations described in the Code of Student Responsibility.
 Faculty members are encouraged to respond to conduct which is disruptive to the academic environment, and they may require students to leave the class pending discussion and resolution of the concerns.
-Students may be referred to the Office of the University Community Standards for possible University disciplinary action up to and including suspension or expulsion.
+Students may be referred to the Office of the University Community Standards for possible University student conduct action up to and including suspension or expulsion.
 If there is any immediate threat to the safety of any person, the University Police should be summoned.

 Blue light phones, restricted campus phones, and conventional academic building office phones throughout the campus can be used as emergency telephones.
 The average University Police emergency response time to on-campus locations is under two minutes.
 The University Police emergency dispatcher will contact other services, such as ambulances, if needed.
 If you are unable to make the call yourself, designate a specific person to do it.
 When making a call to University Police, provide as much information as possible about the nature of the problem.

 National trends and recent incidents at several universities show an increase in disrespectful, disruptive, and even violent student behavior on campuses.
-While some incidents of this type may be a clear violation of the Stony Brook University Student Conduct Code, others are merely frustrating or troublesome.
+While some incidents of this type may be a clear violation of the Code of Student Responsibility, others are merely frustrating or troublesome.
 Most inappropriate behavior can be easily and directly dealt with by faculty or staff members.
-Other cases may require consultation, University disciplinary action, or immediate emergency response.
-This brochure is designed to help faculty and staff members assess problem behavior and determine the appropriate course of action.
+Other cases may require consultation, University student conduct action, or immediate emergency response.

 IMPORTANT TELEPHONE NUMBERS